History of Tsinghua University: Republican era

 Tsinghua received a charter from the Republic of China (ROC) in 1928 and became a national university.
 At the onset of Second Sino-Japanese War, Tsinghua, Peking University and Nankai University moved to Changsha and formed the National Changsha Provisional University.
 The combined school relocated to Kunming in 1938 and was renamed as National Southwest Associated University.

 Tsinghua was restored in 1946 at Tsinghua Garden.
 It became one of the National Key Universities of the People's Republic of China following education policy reforms starting in 1952.
 The National Tsing Hua University at Hsinchu, Taiwan was formed in 1956 by Tsinghua academics who fled the communist revolution.

+Early PRC

+In 1953, Tsinghua University established a political counselor program, becoming the first university to do so following the Ministry of Education's 1952 directive to begin piloting such programs.
+As political counselors, new graduates who were also Communist Party members worked as political counselors in managing the student body and student organizations, often simultaneously serving as Communist Youth League secretaries.
+The program was later expanded to other universities following its endorsement by Deng Xiaoping and became further institutionalized across China in the 1990s and 2000s.

 During the Cultural Revolution

+During the Third Front construction to develop infrastructure and industry in China's rugged interior in preparation for potential invasion by the Soviet Union or the United States, Tsinghua established a branch in Mianyang, Sichuan province.